yuewuo/QEC-Playground/documentation/src/README.md

 Every component in this workflow can be customized independently, so that user can explore different codes or decoders with minimum effort.

 On top of this library, we provide a Python binding so that you don't have to learn Rust programming language while enjoying the speed gain of Rust.
-You can implement your own surface code, error model or decoder in Python, while letting other components to run at full speed in Rust.
+You can implement your own surface code, noise model or decoder in Python, while letting other components to run at full speed in Rust.

 - **Simulator**
   - generates random qubit errors and simulates the measurement outcome (syndrome), given the Clifford gate implementation of a surface code
   - **Code Builder**
     - builds the Clifford gate implementation of a supported surface code, given a few parameters like code distances and how many rounds of measurements
     - <strong style="color:red;">TODO:</strong> *Python: full customization supported*
-- **Error Model**
+- **Noise Model**
   - describes the error distribution, supporting single-qubit and two-qubit correlated Pauli errors and erasure errors
-  - **Error Model Builder**
+  - **Noise Model Builder**
-    - builds a supported error model, given customized parameters like initialization error rate, measurement error rate, noise bias, etc.
+    - builds a supported noise model, given customized parameters like initialization error rate, measurement error rate, noise bias, etc.
     - <strong style="color:red;">TODO:</strong> *Python: full customization supported*
 - **Decoder**
   - computes the correction pattern that tries to minimize the logical error rate of the logical qubit encoded in this surface code, given a measurement result